miccaiif/TransMEF/README.md

 * We use the [benchmark dataset MEFB](https://github.com/xingchenzhang/MEFB) for evaluation, and all images are converted to 256 * 256 grayscale images.

   We provide a convenient implementation of the transformation.
 Please refer to [resize_all.py](https://github.com/miccaiif/TransMEF/blob/main/resize_all.py) for         details.

+  We provide an example of the dataset [here](https://github.com/miccaiif/TransMEF/tree/main/MEFB_dataset_example).
+Please note the data path and format!

 * For a quick start, please run
 ```shell